STUDY: Caregiving is Hard on Caregiver’s Health & Well-Being

 “People need to be informed about other options besides informal caregiving, such as Long-Term Care Insurance.
 Waiting and seeing what happens – an approach taken by many – is probably not wise,” Kalenkoski said.
 “Society seems to think that because retirees are not working, they should not experience a reduction in well-being when they give care.
 However, this research shows that this is not the case.”

-The American Association for Long-Term Care Insurance (AALTCI), a national consumer education and advocacy group, says those with Long-Term Care policies are receiving huge benefits.
-In 2017 alone, just the top insurance companies paid over $9.2 Billion in benefits.
-Most claims start with care at home, which allows people to delay or avoid a nursing home facility.
-It also reduces the burdens placed on family members.
+The American Association for Long-Term Care Insurance (AALTCI), a national consumer education and advocacy group, says those with Long-Term Care Insurance policies are receiving huge benefits.
+In 2019 alone, just the top insurance companies paid over $11 Billion in benefits helping American families take care of their loved ones.

-If you wait until a problem exists, you will have less choices.
-Your only options will be using your family as caregivers or paying for care which significantly impacts assets and lifestyle.
-Neither of these options are fair to your family or yourself.
+If you wait until a problem exists, you will have fewer choices.
+Your only options will be using your family as caregivers or paying for care, which significantly impacts assets and lifestyle.
+Neither of these options is fair to your family or yourself.

 “There are many affordable options available to consumers, especially when they plan in their 40s and 50s.
 Today’s Long-Term Care Insurance is both very affordable and rate stable.
 Shared benefits for spouses provide flexibility.
-45 states offer special partnership plans which provide additional asset protection.
+Forty-five states offer special partnership plans which provide additional asset protection.
 Most plans provide professional case management which eases the burden on loved ones.
 Asset based plans provide both a long-term care benefit as well as a death benefit.
 This is really a key part of retirement planning,” McCann said.

 Planning is more than just Long-Term Care Insurance.
 Be sure to have a power of attorney in place.
 A power of attorney gives a named family member or friend the ability to step in and make decisions regarding your health when you are unable to do so.